Sriram Venkitaraman

 Sriram Venkitaraman (born 28 November 1986) is an IAS officer and a medical doctor from Kerala.
-He is a former sub-collector of Devikulam and former collector of Alappuzha for a very short term.
+He is a former sub-collector of Devikulam and former collector of Alappuzha district for a very short term.

 Early life and education

 Sriram Venkitaraman was born on 28 November 1986 in Panampilly Nagar, Kochi, Kerala, to a Tamil father P. R. Venkitaraman, a retired zoology professor and a career consultant, and mother Rajam, a State Bank of India employee.
 He completed his school education at Bhavan's Vidya Mandir-Girinagar in 2004, obtained his M.B.B.S from the Government Medical College, Thiruvananthapuram in 2010, and joined for M.D. in General Medicine from Srirama Chandra Bhanja Medical College and Hospital, Cuttack, later dropped out to pursure Civil Service.
 He passed the Indian Civil Service Examination in his second attempt in 2012.
 He later pursued an MPH from Harvard University with a Fulbright scholarship.